 Simply put, vertigo is the perception of motion when you are still.
 You may feel like you are being pulled in one direction.
 That sense of perpetual motion can lead to:

 What Causes It?

 It can have a number of causes but the most likely one is an inner ear condition such as BPPV or vestibular neuritis.
-The inner ear in made up of a bony labyrinth that houses the vestibular system the part of the body the controls balance.
+The inner ear in made up of a bony labyrinth that houses the vestibular system the part of the body the balance of the control.
 Common inner ear problems include:

 BPPV – clumping of calcium in the inner ear

-Meniere’s disease – build up of fluid in the ear
+Meniere’s disease – a build-up of fluid in the ear

 Labyrinthitis – inner ear infection